 Aggie

-Aggie arrived for rehoming on 11 February 2026.
-She is a bullbreed cross, weighing 29 kilos, and may get a little heavier.
+Beautiful, laid back Aggie arrived for rehoming on 11 February 2026.
+She is a crossbreed, weighing 28 kilos.
 She is estimated to be about 2 years of age.

 Aggie came to us as a stray and the sort of home we are currently looking for is: